Customize Outlook folder pane with WinForms. Create

 for Microsoft® Outlook®

-Customizing Outlook folder views (Explorer windows)
+Customize Outlook folder view (Explorer window)

-Customize Outlook views using Advanced View Regions
+Create custom Outlook views with Advanced Regions

 1. Add the Outlook Forms Manager to the add-in module

-The Extensions for Outlook adds to the add-in module commands set a special command, "Add Outlook Forms Manager", available on the command area of the Properties window or by right-clicking the add-in module.
+The Extensions adds to the add-in module commands set a special command, "Add Outlook Forms Manager", available on the command area of the Properties window or by right-clicking the add-in module.
 To include the Add-in Express Extensions functionality in your add-in project you just run this command.
 The command adds the Outlook Forms Manager component to the add-in module and makes some changes in the add-in setup project.

 The Outlook Forms Manager (ADXOlFormsManager) is very important because it centralizes all your forms and binds them to Outlook folders.
 The component provides several Outlook-specific properties and events such as:

-- AddinModule.
+• AddinModule.
 Returns a reference to the add-in module that contains the Outlook Forms Manager component.

-- CurrentForm.
+• CurrentForm.
 Returns a reference to the form's instance if it exists in the current region of the current Outlook Explorer window / view.
 Returns null if no form instances exist in the current Outlook view.

-- OutlookAppObj.
+• OutlookAppObj.
 Returns a reference to the Outlook.Application object that hosts your add-in.

-- ADXBeforeFolderSwitch.
+• ADXBeforeFolderSwitch.
 Occurs before the Explorer window goes to a new folder, either as a result of a user action or through the program code.
 You can use this event to finish all active processes in the current form embedded into the current Outlook region.

 2. Create and customize a new Outlook form

-The Add-in Express Extensions provides a special template, ADX Outlook Form, used for creating custom forms which are to be embedded into Outlook regions.
+The Add-in Express Extensions provides a special template, ADX Outlook Form, used for creating custom forms which are to be embedded into Outlook views.
 The ADX Outlook Form template is available via the Add New Item dialog of the add-in project:

 On the created form you can use any controls and components including data grids, list views, edit and combo boxes, etc.